 Another popular feature is to nominate a reversionary pensioner.
-This allows the pension to continue on your death for the lifetime of the second nominated pensioner.
+This allows your pension to continue to be paid on your death for the lifetime of the second nominated pensioner, such as a spouse.

 Previously, some people may have chosen to commence a more restrictive form of Lifetime Income Streams (known as ‘complying’ income streams), which had certain Centrelink and taxation advantages under previous laws.
 These are generally no longer available to new investors as the rules and concessions have changed.

-Please note: From 1 July 2019, new means test rules have been established for those eligible to receive a government aged pension to encourage the development and take-up of lifetime retirement income products (e.g. certain annuity products) that can help retirees manage the risk of outliving their savings
+Please note: From 1 July 2019, new means test rules have been established for those eligible to receive a government aged pension to encourage the development and take-up of lifetime retirement income products (e.g. certain annuity products) that can help retirees better manage the risk of outliving their savings:

 Grandfathering applies to lifetime income streams purchased before 1 July 2019.
 This means that these income streams will continue to be assessed under the rules that existed prior to 1 July 2019.